anasfik/replicate/README.md

 ## Key Features:

-- Easy to call `Future` methods for creating, Getting, Cancelling one prediction, and getting a pagination list of predictions used.
+- Easy to call methods for creating, Getting, Cancelling one prediction, and getting a pagination lists of predictions used.
 - `Stream` availability for listening to a predictions changes in realtime.
 - Dynamic inputs for the possibility to use any model available on Replicate.com flexibly.
 - Wrappers around response fields, for a better developer experience.
 - Easy to configure, and set your settings using this library.

+# Full Documentation

 # Usage